pytorch/glow/docs/Tensors.md

 to the internal data structures of the Tensor and has to re-read the tensor dimensions and element type from memory very frequently.

-The solution of this problem is the use of Handles.
+The solution to this problem is the use of Handles.
 Handles are stack-allocated generic data structures that contain an optimized version of the tensor metadata.
 The fact that they are stack allocated allows the compiler to assume that there are no aliases to the tensor metadata.
 The fact that the